What is GoDaddy Auctions ®?

 How does the seller move the domain name to the buyer's account?

 - If the buyer and seller have accounts with different registrars, then the buyer (new registrant) must initiate a domain name transfer.
 This method moves the domain name from one registrar company to another and, for most top-level domain names (TLDs), includes a one-year extension of the current registration period.
 If you are the buyer, contact your registrar for more information about initiating the transfer.
-For information about transfers to and from GoDaddy, see Preparing to Transfer Domain Names to GoDaddy and Transferring Domain Names to Another Registrar.
+For information about transfers to and from GoDaddy, see Preparing to Transfer Domain Names to GoDaddy and Transfer my domain away from GoDaddy.

 - If the buyer and seller both have GoDaddy accounts, then the seller must initiate an account change.
 This method, also known as a registrant transfer, moves the domain name to another account at the same registrar.
 The domain name expiration date does not change because an account change does not include a registration extension.